-The general basis, principles and model of organisation of the gas sector in Spain were established through the Hydrocarbons Act no. 34/1998, of 7 October 1998 (the "Hydrocarbons Act"), Royal Decree-Law no. 949/2001, of 3 August 2001 and Royal Decree no. 1434/2002, of 27 December 2002.
+The general basis, principles and model of organisation of the gas sector in Spain were established through the Hydrocarbons Act no. 34/1998, of 7 October 1998 (the "Hydrocarbons Act"), Royal Decree no. 949/2001, of 3 August 2001 and Royal Decree no. 1434/2002, of 27 December 2002.

-The approval of Act no. 12/2007, of 2 July 2007, which modifies the Hydrocarbons Act, in order to adapt it to EU Directive 2003/55/EC has completed the process of deregulation that was started in the sector in 1998.
-The regulated supply system ended on 1 January 2008 and was substituted by a last resort supply system.
+The approval of Act no. 12/2007, of 2 July 2007, which modifies the Hydrocarbons Act, in order to adapt it to EU Directive 2003/55/EC has continued the process of deregulation that was started in the sector in 1998, and Royal Decree-Law no. 13/2012 has completed this process by including Directive 2009/73/CE in the Spanish regulation.
+The regulated supply system ended on 1 July 2008 and was substituted by a last resort supply system.
 According to Law 12/2007, the scope of consumers that can be supplied under the last resort tariff systems has been reduced to only domestic and low consumption users.
 However, these clients will have the option to choose between being supplied under the last resort system (by last resort suppliers appointed by the Spanish government) or in the liberalised market (at the prices freely agreed with suppliers).

 In what concerns the supplier of last resort ("SoLR"), Royal Decree no. 485/2009 allows for the possibility of merging firms that have to supply both electricity and gas, under the SoLR requirements, into a single company.
-As a result, by Decision no. 12/02/2009 of General Director for Energy Policy and Mines, the merger of EDP/HC Naturgas Energia Comercializadora de Último Recurso was approved, starting from 1 January 2010.
-Accordingly, from that date onwards, Naturgas Energia Comercializadora no longer holds the qualification of Supplier of Last Resort.
+As a result, by Decision no. 12/02/2009 of the General Director for Energy Policy and Mines, the merger of EDP/HC Naturgas Energia Comercializadora de Último Recurso was approved, starting from 1 January 2010.
+Accordingly, from that date onwards, Naturgas Energia Comercializadora no longer holds the qualification of supplier of last resort.

-Spanish law distinguishes between (1) regulated activities, which include transportation (regasification of LNG, underground storage and transportation of natural gas) and distribution; and (2) non-regulated activities, which include supply and production.
+Spanish law distinguishes between: (1) regulated activities, which include transportation (regasification of LNG, underground storage and transportation of natural gas) and distribution; and (2) non-regulated activities, which include supply and production.